usnistgov/oscal-xproc3/tutorial/sequence/Lesson04/oscal-validate_101.md

 >
 > To create a persistent copy (for example, for purposes of annotation) save this file out elsewhere, and edit the copy.

-# 101: Validating OSCAL
+# 101: Seeing valid OSCAL

 ## Goals

-Apply XProc for OSCAL schema validation, to determine the conformance of your OSCAL files to the rules defined by an appropriate schema.
+Run pipelines that perform OSCAL schema validation, determining the conformance of your OSCAL files to the rules defined by an appropriate schema.

+See how these are wired up in XProc, along with a sense of the complexity, tradeoffs and possibilities.

 Gain some sense of wider issues related to schemas, schema evolution, data set regularity and predictability.